VIOLATION OF PROBATION LAWYERS AND ATTORNEYS IN FORT LAUDERDALE, FL

 What an experienced probation lawyer can do to help

-At the Fort Lauderdale law firm of Leader & Leader, PA, our attorneys can help if you have been taken into custody for a probation violation or if a violation of probation (VOP) warrant has been signed.
+At the Fort Lauderdale law firm of Leader, Leader & Zucker, PLLC, our attorneys can help if you have been taken into custody for a probation violation or if a violation of probation (VOP) warrant has been signed.
 In fact, if you believe you are having problems meeting the terms of your probation, we can often help prevent the warrant being issued all together.
 If you have not yet been taken into custody, our firm can arrange for you to surrender to the court, a move that can increase your chances of staying out of jail.
 We can prepare you for the evidentiary probation hearing after your surrender or arrest in an effort to have the charges thrown out of court.
 If that is not a viable option in your particular case, we can negotiate alternatives to prison and other harsh sentences with the prosecutor.
 Please be aware, Final VOP hearing has a very low standard compared to a criminal trial and is decided by the Judge that sentenced you, NOT by a jury.
 There are also many evidentiary issues that allow the State to introduce evidence that cannot be used in a criminal trial.
 Do not be foolish and try to represent yourself in a VOP.

 What makes a violation of probation depends on the conditions set at the time of your sentencing.
 We have successfully represented clients charged with violating their probation post-conviction because of:

 - Failure to pay fines

 - Failure to complete alcohol or drug treatment programs